thunderrabbit/robnugen-journal-entries/2015/03/29hugo.md

 So I'm looking at [Hugo](http://gohugo.io/) as possibly replacing Middleman.

-To do so, I've changed the date format in frontmatter from something like `2015-03-28 10:55 JST` to something like `2015-03-29T00:11:18+09:00`.
+To do so, I have to change the date format in frontmatter from something like `2015-03-28 10:55 JST` to something like `2015-03-29T00:11:18+09:00`.

 Hopefully the new format will work with Middleman so I can use it in